Use a theme to create a custom look for your app

 Certain areas must use dark or light colors to contrast with the default icon colors.
 The icon color isn’t customizable.

-An entity can’t be displayed in different colors under different Sitemap nodes.
+An table can’t be displayed in different colors under different Sitemap nodes.

 The Sitemap nodes colors aren’t customizable.